+Fascism is political doctrine opposed to democracy and demanding submission to political leadership and authority.
 A key principle of fascism is the belief that the whole society has a shared destiny and purpose which can only be achieved by iron discipline, obedience to leadership and an all-powerful state.

-While fascism increases the power and role of the state in society and suppresses free trade unions and political opposition, it preserves private ownership and private property.
+Fascism first developed in Italy under the leadership of Benito Mussolini.
+Italy influenced the development of German fascism in the Nazi movement led by Adolf Hitler.
+Fascism increases the power and role of the state in society and suppresses free trade unions and political opposition.
+Fascism preserves private ownership and private property.

 Fascism is a form of extreme right-wing ideology that celebrates the nation or the race as an organic community transcending all other loyalties.
-It emphasizes a myth of national or racial rebirth after a period of decline or destruction.
+Fascism emphasizes a myth of national or racial rebirth after a period of decline or destruction.

 To this end, fascism calls for a "spiritual revolution" against signs of moral decay such as individualism and materialism, and seeks to purge "alien" forces and groups that threaten the organic community.

-Fascism seeks to organize a cadre-led mass movement in a drive to seize state
+Fascism seeks to organize a cadre-led mass movement in a

-power. - Matthew N. Lyons (Right-Wing Populism in America: Too Close for Comfort).
+drive to seize state power. - Matthew N. Lyons (Right-Wing Populism in America: Too Close

 Equality in the sense of civic equality, egalitarianism, the notion that while people differ, they all should stand equal in the eyes of the law.